Six common AI questions we get asked

 Think:

-AI features embedded in email, project management and reporting systems
+• AI features embedded directly in email, project management and reporting systems

-Instead of buying a new app, AI layers onto the systems you already use—automating the routine and making space for strategic work.
+Rather than buying a new app, AI layers onto the systems you already use, automating routine work and freeing up bandwidth for strategic thinking.

 3. How can I use AI to tackle a big, messy task?